 - Peel the parsnips and potatoes

-- Grate the parsnips and potatoes, either using a box grater or the attachment on your food processor
+- Grate the parsnips and potatoes, either using a box grater or the attachment on your food processor350 g parsnips, 350 g potatoes

 - Put the grated veggies into a clean tea towel and squeeze to remove excess liquid.
 This helps to make a crisp and delicious latke

 - Put the potatoes & parsnips in a bowl, then sprinkle over the chickpea flour.
-Mix well to coat every little piece.
+Mix well to coat every little piece.4 tablespoon chickpea flour

-- Drizzle over the olive oil and stir again, making sure there is an even coating of chickpea flour and oil distributed all over the parsnips & potatoes.
+- Drizzle over the olive oil and stir again, making sure there is an even coating of chickpea flour and oil distributed all over the parsnips & potatoes.2 tablespoon olive oil, pinch salt to taste

 - Preheat your oven to 200°C/392°F/Gas Mark 6